cilium/cilium.io/README.md

 │   │  ├── pages — React components that are being used specifically on a certain page │   │  └── shared — React components that are being used across the whole website │   ├── hooks
-│   ├── images — Images that are being quired using graphql.
+│   ├── images — Images that are being queried using GraphQL.
 Read more about it here — gatsbyjs.org/docs/working-with-images.
 Also note, that folder structure should be equal to the structure of components folder
 │   ├── pages
 │   ├── styles
 │   ├── templates